 When you're done, click Transfer store.
-The store now appears on the Stores page in your Partner Dashboard under the Managed tab.
+The store now displays on the Stores page in your Partner Dashboard under the Managed tab.
 The new owner receives an email with instructions to create the account and select a plan.
 Until your client accepts the transfer, the store is paused.
 After the client begins paying for a Shopify subscription plan, you start to receive your recurring commission.

 Provide information to your client after you transfer store ownership

 After you've transferred a store to your client, make sure to provide them with information about: